republicprotocol/co-go/README.md

-# Concurrency
+# Do Concurrently

 [![Build Status](https://travis-ci.org/republicprotocol/go-async.svg?branch=master)](https://travis-ci.org/republicprotocol/go-async)
 [![Coverage Status](https://coveralls.io/repos/github/republicprotocol/go-async/badge.svg?branch=master)](https://coveralls.io/github/republicprotocol/go-async?branch=master)

-The Concurrency library is a Go implementation of high level concurrent features.
+The Do Concurrently library is a Go implementation of high level concurrent features.
 It provides a simple API for common task parallel and data parallel constructs.
 Using goroutines, the parallelism provided is actually a form of concurrency since goroutines are not guaranteed to run strict simultaneity.

 ## For all